-\The tapered roller on the phonograph that holds the record.
+The tapered roller on the phonograph that holds the record.

-In view of the poor showing of the phonograph as a dictating machine, many of the local com-panies began to convert their machines to coin operation, placing them in suitably strategic The machines then in use were locations. designed only for recording the speaking voice and were not well suited to the making of musical records.
-In addition, there was no means of conveniently duplicating cylinders, so that titles had to be repeated many times to secure any sizable number of copies. development of machanical (pantographic) The duplication techniques was only a partial so-lution.
+In view of the poor showing of the phonograph as a dictating machine, many of the local companies began to convert their machines to coin operation, placing them in suitably strategic locations.
+The machines then in use were designed only for recording the speaking voice and were not well suited to the making of musical records.
+In addition, there was no means of conveniently duplicating cylinders, so that titles had to be repeated many times to secure any sizable number of copies.
+The development of machanical (pantographic) duplication techniques was only a partial solution.
 As early as 1889, Edison had begun work on a method of duplicating unlimited numbers of cylinders from one master record.
-When he failed to arouse sufficient interest (and financial support) from the officials of the local companies and North American, the introduction of molded records was delayed (If suitable molding methods had until 1901. until 1901.
-(If suitable molaing methods had been perfected earlier, even by the mid-'90's, we might still be using cylinder records and phonographs today.
-The biggest competitive advantage of the disc record in the earlier years of its commercial history was the ease with which unlimited numbers of copies could be made from a single master record.)
-In recognition of the developing trend toward use of the phonograph for entertainment purposes, North American began supplying "master" cylinders to the local companies.
+When he failed to arouse sufficient interest (and financial support) from the officials of the local companies and North American, the introduction of molded records was delayed until 1901.
+(If suitable molding methods had been perfected earlier, even by the mid-'90's, we might still be using cylinder records and phonographs today.
+The biggest competitive advantage of the disc record in the earlier years of its commercial history was the ease with which unlimited numbers of copies could be made from a single master record.) recognition of the developing trend toward use of the phonograph for entertainment pur poses, North American began supplying "master" cylinders to the local companies.
 These could be duplicated locally and the copies placed in the coin phonographs.
 Many of the local companies also made records themselves.
 This was fine for the local operators, but North American wasn't making any profit on these local recordings.
 Many of the local companies, being semi-autonomous, were operating independently of the central company.
 An effort by North American to cut off supplies to the local operators by restricting the sale of cylinder blanks failed.
 Presumably many of the local operators either purchased them illegally or they made their own.